TheNexusAvenger/Nexus-LU-Launcher-Uchu-Docs/Server-Setup-Uchu.md

 ```

 ## macOS Commands
-For Windows, open a command prompt, and enter
+For macOS, open a terminal window, and enter
 the following to download, create, and run the
 server.
 You will need to complete the last 2
 steps manually.